akoreman/Compute-Shader-Mesh-Path-Tracing/README.md

 # Compute Shader Mesh Path Tracing
-Path tracing engine to raytrace meshes from Unity gameObjects.
+Path tracing engine to raytrace meshes from Unity GameObjects.
 Implemented using HLSL compute shaders in Unity3D.

 **Currently implemented:**
 - Pathtracing for perfect planes and spheres.